 ANLA = the customer’s Actual Annual Net Load in annual kWh

 Figure 4-4.
-Block and Slice Condition 2 Example
+Block and Slice Condition 2, Example

 Condition 3: If a Block or Slice Customer has Above- CHWM Load and an Actual Annual Net Load that is greater than or equal to its Forecast Annual Net Load, then the Tier 1 Marginal Energy True-Up Billing Determinant is equal to zero.

 Figure 4-5.
-Block and Slice Condition 3 Example
+Block and Slice Condition 3, Example

 Condition 4: If a Block or Slice Customer has Above-CHWM Load and an Actual Annual Net Load that is less than its Forecast Annual Net Load, then two checks will be evaluated to determine the Tier 1 Marginal Energy True-Up Billing Determinant.